caaravn/gitnotes/README.md

                                feature of load balancer -> SSL, Virtual Hosting, Ingress Routing -> which helps to route the traffic to kubernetes services.
 -> NodePort ---- which helps to access the application from external world and it expose the Node IP address
                 <NodeIP>:<NodePort>
 -> Cluster IP ---- exposes the service on each node based on internal IP address with in the cluster.

+-> Popular kubernetics distributions
+       -> Kubernetics
+       -> RED HATOpenshift
+       -> Rancher
+       -> EKS
+       -> AKS
+       -> GKE
+       -> Minicube

 What is PV and PVC?
 -> PV is persistent volumes stoages available for the cluster.